 This post marks the official beginning of a new series of studies of classic Chicago Building Types.
 Each city has its history of materials, wealth, population shifts and popularity, written in its buildings.
-Don’t miss our studies of Chicago Bungalows, Worker Cottages, Courtyard Apartment Buildings, Residential Hotels, Greystone Flats, Four-Plus-One Apartments, and Fire Cottages.
+Don’t miss our studies of Chicago Bungalows, Accessory Dwelling Units (ADU), Worker Cottages, Courtyard Apartment Buildings, Residential Hotels, Greystone Flats, Four-Plus-One Apartments, and Fire Cottages.

 THE COURTYARD APARTMENT: Chicago’s Low Rise Density Workhorse

-This quiet building form so common in Lakeview and other north side neighborhoods makes a private, livable and densely packed home for many Chicago residents, including myself.
-The pair of images above (of my own building, in fact) illustrate the most important feature of the Courtyard building: the double access points from the court and from the back staircases.
+This quiet building form so common in Lakeview and other north-side neighborhoods, makes a private, livable and densely packed home for many Chicago residents, including myself.
+The pair of images above (of my own building, in fact) illustrate the most important feature of the Courtyard building: the double access points from the court and the back staircases.
 This simple design move makes for exceptionally pleasant, livable spaces.

 As Architectural Record put it in 1907, comparing Chicago’s apartments with New York’s:

 “On the whole, one gets the impression that the Western apartment houses are built in order to supply pleasant residences for people of some taste, whereas the New York apartment house is the victim from start to finish of conditions which force their tenants merely to take what they can get.”